JakeRider/ils-demo/README.md

-# Ohio ILS Code Demo
+# Ohio LIS Code Demo

-A simple demo for the Ohio ILS software engineering position.
+A simple demo for the Ohio LIS software engineering position.

 ## Installation